How to Reassemble an AR

 Step R2: Reassemble the Bolt Carrier Group

 If you have removed the extractor, place the extractor in the correct position on the bolt.
-Be sure that the extractor spring is installed in the appropriate position.
+Be sure that the extractor spring is installed in the appropriate orientation (fat side into the extractor spring pocket) and the extractor insert and O-ring are in place, as applicable.
 Reinsert the extractor pin into the bolt to secure the extractor to the bolt.
+If you are using an extra power extractor spring (e.g. Sprinco 5-coil), this task may be a challenge (we use a dedicated pair of plastic lined pliers for compressing the extractor spring while we insert the pin).
+Make sure the extractor pin does not protrude from the bolt.

 Insert the bolt into the bolt carrier fully, with the extractor facing the right side of the bolt carrier (9 o’clock position when looking at the bolt face) and the ejector on the left side of the bolt carrier (3 o’clock position when looking at the bolt face).
 The hole in the bolt should be aligned with the cam pin groove cut into the bolt carrier.